 Step 2: Make the Bouillon Cubes

-After your stock is finished simmering, start the process of making the bouillon.
-Remove the garlic bulbs, setting them aside to cool.
+Save the veggies.
+After your stock is finished simmering, remove the garlic bulbs, setting them aside to cool.
 They should still be intact.
+While you strain the broth, pick out the veggies and add them to a container: carrots, onions, celery, garlic bulbs, plus any loose pieces of chicken.

 Now take your cooled garlic bulbs (the KEY to the taste of your boullion cubes) and remove the skin.
 To do this, squeeze the individual cloves and the garlic will ooze out like butter.